 Kaplan offers students a wealth of educational help in the form of tutoring and comprehensive courses.
 However, they also offer this test prep gem – a free online SAT or ACT practice test with a score review.
 By registering for one of the online test dates, students can gain a valuable look into what their chosen test will feel like.

-Kaplan also has several informational sessions where students and parents alike can ask all of their questions about the ACT, SAT, PSAT, and even college applications.
+Kaplan also has several informational sessions where students and parents alike can ask all of their questions about the ACT, SAT, PSAT, and even college applications, in addition to paid resources.

 This awesome site offers a revolutionary and unique take on test prep.
 By implementing experience points (XP) and a level-up system, PrepFactory engages with students and makes the studying process not only rewarding but fun.
 Students can earn XP by watching videos, taking practice tests, and answering questions correctly.